Matías Romero: Diplomatic career

 In 1859, Romero published a work on Mexican foreign treaties.
 In December of that year he was named Secretary of the Mexican Legation in Washington, D.C.
 By December of the following year he was directed by President Juárez to approach Abraham Lincoln, who had recently won election as US President, but had not yet assumed the Presidency.

 During the French Invasion of Mexico, Romero played a key role in lobbying the United States to oppose the French-backed Second Mexican Empire.
 When Abraham Lincoln and Secretary of State Seward appeared ambivalent on the matter, Romero supported the presidential campaign of John C. Frémont in 1864.
 Romero also supported mediation between the United States and the Confederacy in order that the United States could focus more on opposing the Mexican Empire.
 When the Civil War ended, he proposed direct military intervention under the leadership of either General Grant or General Sherman.

+The Instituto Matías Romero (Matías Romero Institute) established in 1974 was named for Romero.

-Later Government Career
+Later Government career

 After the restoration of the Mexican Republic, Romero served in the government of Porfirio Díaz and was a proponent of foreign investment in Mexico.

 On 15 January 1868, Romero was named Minister of the Treasury by President Benito Juárez.
 In May of that year, he was returned to Washington to complete the treaties which he had initiated in his previous assignment.
 Treaties signed pertain to claims of Mexican citizens against the U.S. and vice versa, citizenship, and consular matters.
 By 1 August his work on those treaties was concluded, and he returned to Mexico, as Secretary of Hacienda.

 On 15 May 1872, Romero resigned from the Ministry (deteriorating health).
 By September 1875, he entered government service again, as substitute senator for Chiapas.
 By the following autumn he was named Deputy to the Congress of the Union for the fifth district of Oaxaca.

 In May 1877 he was charged again, with the office of the Minister of Treasury, but resigned in 1879 from government service for health reasons.